 Valkyria Chronicles debuted on the Playstation 3 as a new IP from Sega and it did surprisingly well, selling over one million copies worldwide on PS3 and another 500,000 on Steam within a year of its launch there (even briefly becoming the top-selling game on the platform), getting high marks from critics and gamers alike and kicking off a franchise that continues to this day.
-But is this blend of real-time and turn-based combat in a modern fantasy world still worth a play today, or is it just lost in a sea of modern tactical combat sims?
+But is this blend of real-time and turn-based combat in a low-fantasy world still worth a play today, or is it just lost in a sea of modern tactical combat sims?

-The Playstation 3 was a tough sell in its early days for many gamers, myself included; its high price point, paired with a serious dearth of high quality exclusive titles owing to its cell processor being notoriously difficult to develop games for, had many people taking their chances with the likes of the Xbox 360 and its technical issues instead.
+The Playstation 3 was a tough sell in its early days for many gamers, myself included; its ridiculously high price point, paired with a serious dearth of high quality exclusive titles owing to its cell processor being notoriously difficult to develop games for, had many people taking their chances with the likes of the Xbox 360 and its serious hardware issues instead.
 It was also because of this that many of our favorite Playstation 1 and 2 RPG franchises wouldn't see a proper HD release on the Playstation, usually getting a downgraded port/sequel to DS or PSP instead.

 Valkyria Chronicles was one of the games that made believers out of some, though - an original IP by a well-regarded company on an HD platform was something Japanese RPG fans had seen surprisingly little of to that point.
 It was certainly one of the first PS3 games that really caught my eye as well, and it became one of the first I picked up when I finally got a PS3 myself circa 2010 or so.

 Being a tactical game at its core, your characters are divided into five types of units, each of which serves a particular purpose in battle.
-Scouts have long move and sight range but relatively weak weaponry and armor (making them good at outmaneuvering and picking off vulnerable units, but they get taken out easily by Shocktroopers and tanks), Shocktroopers are slower but carry heavier weaponry and are sturdy enough to withstand much more gunfire, Lancers wear heavy armor and carry powerful anti-tank weapons but are extremely slow and vulnerable, Snipers can pick off enemies from afar but are sitting ducks at close range, and Engineers are weak fighters (light armor, low stats in general, though their move range is second to only the Scout) but disarm mines, replenish ammo and repair tanks and barricades, as well as carrying more grenades than any other class (able to use three per round rather than just one) .
+Scouts have long move and sight range but relatively weak weaponry and armor (making them good at outmaneuvering and picking off vulnerable units, but they get taken out easily by Shocktroopers and tanks), Shocktroopers are slower but carry heavier weaponry and are sturdy enough to withstand much more gunfire, Lancers wear heavy anti-blast armor and carry powerful anti-tank weapons but are extremely slow and vulnerable to bullets, Snipers can pick off enemies from afar but are sitting ducks at close range, and Engineers are weak fighters (light armor, low stats in general, though their move range is second to only the Scout) but disarm mines, replenish ammo and repair tanks and barricades, as well as carrying more grenades than any other class (able to use three per round rather than just one) .
 Finally, Welkin (the game's protagonist) and one later character command tanks; as you'd expect they can shrug off damage from most firearms, deal heavy damage and roll right over barriers, but are vulnerable to mines and their engines are exposed from behind, requiring that you escort them with infantry to ensure their safety.
-They also use two turn icons per move, so relying on them too much won't get you far.
+They also use two turn icons per move, so relying on them too much is a detriment.
 The player can also spend multiple action points on "Orders" which give their units a powerful bonus for the rest of the turn - resisting interception fire, boosting accuracy, dealing extra damage to infantry or tanks, or even fully healing injured units; more of these are earned as the story progresses and the player levels up their classes, but also by visiting the graveyard between missions and paying the "Aged Gentlemen" to unlock them.

 Adding another layer of strategy to the game, each character the player commands also has a unique set of advantages and disadvantages (called "potentials") that can activate under certain circumstances - being near another character, on a specific type of terrain, when their health falls below a certain threshold, and so forth.
 Some of these can be quite powerful - getting a significant boost to aim or damage on a particular terrain type on a map that has a lot of them will definitely give you an edge.
 Thus, the strategy for each mission is not just in picking the right mix of classes, but the characters who will have the most advantages (and least disadvantages) on that particular map.
 Fortunately, this is made easier by the fact that classes, not characters, level up - spending points to upgrade the Scout class, for example, will cause all of your Scouts to power up.
 Likewise, buying upgrades for weapons and armor will give them to all characters of that class, not just one.